 What kind of Attorney handles Lemon Law?

 Lots of lawyers claim to know the law and promise fast results.
 At Wirtz Law APC, we know the law because we actually try cases to juries.
 No other firm knows the Lemon Law better than Wirtz Law.
-We have tried more than 25 lemon law cases to jury verdict in the past three years.
-No other firm has tried more cases or has a better winning record at trial than Wirtz Law APC.
-While other lawyers promise fast results, we seek and get the best results for you.
-Wirtz Law has successfully obtained recoveries for our clients in excess of $15,000,000.
+We have tried more than 30 trials since 2016.
+No other California Lemon Law trial attorneys have tried more cases or have a better winning record at trial than Wirtz Law APC.
+While other lawyers promise fast results, we seek the best results for you.
+Wirtz Law has successfully obtained recoveries for our clients in excess of over $34 million.

 Where can I find a Lemon Law Attorney near me?